 We would appreciate your feedback.
 This public comment period will conclude thirty days after the standards are published.

-If multiple sets of standards are reviewed, please be sure to submit comments separately by subject.
+If multiple sets of standards are reviewed, please be sure to submit comments separately by license/endorsement area.

 Thank you for your assistance.